 Virgin Plus coverage at a glance

 Virgin Plus operates on Bell’s network, which is one of the country’s largest wireless networks.
-Virgin Plus provides 4G LTE service to over 99% of Canadians and has 5G service, offering affordable high-speed plans for customers in eligible areas.
+Virgin Plus provides 4G LTE service to over 99% of Canadians.
+As of October 2024, Virgin Plus pulled the plug on its 5G services.

 What we love